fiskaltrust/rollout-doc/README.md

 ## English

-This repository is home to **Rollout Documentation** of fiskaltrust for the german market.
+This repository is home to the **Rollout Documentation** of fiskaltrust for the german market.
 It supports POSCreators (cash register manufacturers) and POSDealers (cash register dealers) in the rollout process of the fiskaltrust.Middleware and other fiskaltrust products.

 * [to the contents in English](en/README.md)